The Interior Design Letter of Agreement

 Phase IV- Delivery and Punch List

-Project management supervision and administration is provided on monthly site visist with the client and/or general contractor.
+Project management supervision coupled with administration is provided on a monthly site visit with the client and/or general contractor.
 Any additional meetings can be set as needed.
-Work on scheduling with the client to make shipping arrangements for the final home install.
-Arrange project completion walkthrough and use a punch list of things that need to be addressed.
+PM schedules with the client any shipping arrangements for the final home install.
+In addition to, project completion walkthrough and use a punch list of things that need to be addressed.

 Finally, the agreement should include a photo release section.
 The client agrees to let the designer’s photograph the project in all or any stages of the design.
-Photos will be used for publication, press, social media, marketing, print and advertising.
-Additionally, if the client documents or posts the project in print or photos the designer shall be given credit for the design.
+Photos can be used for publication, press, social media, marketing, print and advertising.
+Additionally, if the client documents or posts the project in print the designer shall be given credit for the design.